vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. Holy Saturday is not absence, but hidden fruitfulness.
 3. Even in death, the Word is at work.

+#### 💬 Ejaculatory Prayer

+**Lord, even in silence, I believe You are working.**

 #### 🗣️ Colloquy

 Jesus, as You rested in the tomb, teach me to wait in trust.
 Let me not rush Your timing, but abide with You in stillness.

-#### 💬 Ejaculatory Prayer

-**Lord, even in silence, I believe You are working.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Otional)

 Today I will embrace a moment of quiet — trusting that God acts in the hidden places of my heart.